-We are continuing our expansive phase - we added new team members, we have updated our company logotype, expanded our laboratory and office space and what has become a tradition now, a new major service offering has been introduced - the Protein Shop!
-And all that thanks to a continued inflow of new projects and new customers.
+We are continuing our expansive phase - we added new team members, we have updated our company logotype, expanded our laboratory and office space, and what has become a tradition now, a new primary service offering, has been introduced - the Protein Shop!
+And all that is thanks to a continued inflow of new projects and customers.

-Expansion needs a larger lab space of course, so we had to look around for new locales, which is not so easy when one takes into account that Medicon Village is very popular among small biotech companies in Lund.
-The dream we are planning for is to move together with Red Glead Discovery into a new building that is currently being constructed and that should be ready in a couple of years.
-We have close collaboration with Red Glead, and although we are within a couple of minutes of walk of each other, sharing lab and office space will take our collaboration to a new level.
-It should be mentioned here that last summer together with Red Glead we acquired the commercial rights to the fragment screening technology Weak Affinity Chromatography (WAC™) from Transientic Interactions AB – this was a huge step towards strengthening our fragment screening capabilities.
+Expansion needs a larger lab space, so we had to look around for new locales, which is not so easy when one considers that Medicon Village is very popular among small biotech companies in Lund.
+The dream we are planning for is to move together with Red Glead Discovery into a new building that is currently being constructed, and that should be ready in a couple of years.
+We have close collaboration with Red Glead, and although we are within a few minutes of each other, sharing lab and office space will take our partnership to a new level.
+It should be mentioned that last summer, with Red Glead, we acquired the commercial rights to the fragment screening technology Weak Affinity Chromatography (WAC™) from Transientic Interactions AB – this was a huge step towards strengthening our fragment screening capabilities.

-To mark a new stage in the development of the company we also introduced a new graphical profile, which includes a new company logotype and a newly refurbished website.
+To mark a new stage in the company's development, we also introduced a new graphical profile, including a new company logotype and a newly refurbished website.

 Perhaps one of the most exciting developments at SARomics is the introduction of the Protein Shop.
-The need for recombinant protein services was obvious since many of our customers often request some amount of the protein they initially wanted to be crystallized and its structure determined.
+The need for recombinant protein services was evident since many of our customers often request some amount of the protein they initially wanted to be crystallized, and its structure determined.
 The introduction of this service has been discussed at the company for a while, but it took some time to get things organized and running!
-The protein catalogue currently includes:
+The protein catalog currently includes the following: